Buka-Xing/CMIM-AIGIQA/README.md

 ## Overview

 **CMIM-AIGIQA** is an image quality assessment (IQA) framework for AI-generated images.
 It leverages the cycle mutual information maximization (CMIM) between visual and textual features to learn compact, information-rich representations for both the quality and the alignment prediction.
-The CMIM-AIGIQA is built on the pretrained [ImageReward](https://github.com/THUDM/ImageReward) BLIP backbone, and achieves superior alignment SRCC on AGIQA-3k, AIGCIQA2023, and PKU-AIGIQA (text-to-image part) databases while maintaining competitive quality SRCC results.
+The CMIM-AIGIQA is built on the pretrained [ImageReward](https://github.com/THUDM/ImageReward) BLIP backbone, and achieves superior alignment SRCC on AGIQA-3k, AIGCIQA2023, and PKU-AIGIQA-4k (text-to-image part) databases while maintaining competitive quality SRCC results.

 <p align="center">
   <img src="CMIM-AIGIQA_framework.png" width="85%" alt="CMIM-AIGIQA Framework">